the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ## Variable Declaration and Initialization

 When storing a value into a variable, there are a few things to note.
 First of all, we have seen how to **create** (also called **define**) a variable in JavaScript.
-A so called variable declaration automatically happens when we initialize a new variable with a value:
+In technical terms, a so called *variable declaration* automatically happens when we *initialize* a new variable with a value:

 {title="index.js",lang="javascript"}
 ~~~~~~~